learn-co-curriculum/precollege-intro-software-engineering-track/day-04/lectures/if-else-statements/README.md

 _A full lecture is available [here](LECTURE.md)_

 ## SWBATs
-+ Explain what an if statement is and why it’s used
++ Explain what an if statement is and why it's used
 + Implement an if statemenet with 1, 2, and 3+ branches
 + Implement the comparison operators